 If your dress is not lined or does not come with a built-in slip, it is a good idea to wear a separate slip or chemise under your tops, blouses, or dresses.

 There are many obvious reasons why you should wear a slip, at the very least, under flimsy clothes or clingy knit dresses.
 But some never realize what the world can see, and no one bothers to tell them.

-I had a feeling earlier that a slip will add bulk to my figure but since then I have realized that it need not be so.
-I invariably make them in thin voile or muslin cloth, so no excuse of the slip adding bulk.
+I felt that a slip would add bulk to my figure, but since then, I have realized that it need not be so.
+I invariably make them in thin voile or muslin cloth, so there is no excuse for the slip adding to the bulk.

 Make a Slip pattern

-Take a fabric piece which is twice the length of the slip you want + 4″.
+Take a fabric piece that is twice the length of the slip you want + 4″.

 Fold it by half lengthwise ; then by half again widthwise.
 Checkout the post on how to cut fabric for more details